frederic-perez/AmE-dictionary/data/dictionary.md

 __elite__ _n_ :two::hammer: (elites)
 __elk__ _n_ :three::hammer: /ɛlk/ (_n pl_ elk or elks) :es: alce
 __ellipsis__ _n_ /ɪˈlɪp sɪs/ An ellipsis is a series of three consecutive periods known as ellipsis points ( . . . ) used to indicate where words have been omitted from quoted text, or (informally) to represent a pause, hesitation, or trailing-off in thought or speech.
-__elope__ _v intr_ :nine::dart: (elopes, eloped) Run away secretly in order to get married. _Later he eloped with one of the housemaids._ _Katie was planning to elope with Brendan._
+__elope__ _v intr_ :nine::m::dart: (elopes, eloped) Run away secretly in order to get married. _Later he eloped with one of the housemaids._ _Katie was planning to elope with Brendan._
 __eloquent__ _adj_ :two::hammer: /EL-uh-kwunt/
-__elucidate__ _v_ :three: /ih-LOO-suh-dayt/ To make something that is hard to understand clear or easy to understand. _The author elucidates complex ideas to a general audience._
+__elucidate__ _v_ :four: /ih-LOO-suh-dayt/ /ɪˈluːsɪˌdeɪt/ To make something that is hard to understand clear or easy to understand. _The author elucidates complex ideas to a general audience._
 __elucidation__ _n_
 __elude__ _v_ :three::astonished::hammer: (eluding)
 __elusive__ _adj_ :three::hammer: _An elusive goal._